 Try something new.

 Depending on personalities, trying something new together can lead to much hilarity!
-This may be trying a new food like every flavored (jelly) beans.
-Or, it may be trying a new skill such as paddleboarding.
-It may simply be traveling someplace new for priceless adventures and memories!
+Consider trying a new food like every flavored (jelly) beans.
+Or, try a new skill such as paddleboarding.
+Even traveling someplace new leads to priceless adventures and memories!

 Ask, “What are 10 activities you like to do?”